– past winners who are at the end of the phone for you. More here.

-Here judges chair Freda Newton (FN) and vice chair Laurence Young (LY) provide some advice and their Top Tips
+Here two past judges chair : Freda Newton (FN) and Laurence Young (LY) – provide some advice and their Top Tips

 Q…Why should I enter the Highlands and Islands Tourism Awards?